Before we get to the chips,

 GHS-6

-Interesting early kid keyboard on-a-chip that supports serial cartridges (with song data) that use a bus typical for electones and their early dsp systems (sync, clock, di and do).
+Interesting early kid keyboard on-a-chip that supports serial cartridges (with song data) that use a bus typical for electones and their early dsp systems (sync, clock and data).

 YM22600